csci110/csci110.github.io/5_PuzzlePrincess.md

 Do not proceed until the expression is correct.

--[ ] Declare a local variable named `col` (short for "column"), and use it to store the number of the board column.
+- [ ] Declare a local variable named `col` (short for "column"), and use it to store the number of the board column.
 This is computed with an expression similar to the one that computes the row number.

 As before, test by using a console message to show the column number that is computed.

 Do not proceed until the expression is correct.

--[ ] Remove all `window.alert` statements used for testing.
+- [ ] Remove all `window.alert` statements used for testing.

-###Preventing drops outside the board
+### Preventing drops outside the board

 We can use these values of `row` and `column` to determine if the marker has been dropped within the board.

--[ ] Within the `handleMouseLeftButtonUp` of the `PrincessMarker` class, write an `if` statement to test if the row and column are outside the playable area using the `game.boardSize` property.
+- [ ] Within the `handleMouseLeftButtonUp` of the `PrincessMarker` class, write an `if` statement to test if the row and column are outside the playable area using the `game.size` property.
 If so, set the marker's `x` and `y` coordinates to their original positions (`startX`, `startY`) and exit the method with a `return` statement.

 The return statement stops the execution of a function and returns a value from that function.
 We will be using it a lot in this tutorial so you might want to familiarize yourself with its [syntax and usage](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/return).

-###Centering the marker
+### Centering the marker

 The game display will be much cleaner if markers are placed neatly in the center of game board squares.
 The player, however, may drop them off-center.
 In fact, the current programming will allow the player to drop markers on the dividing lines of the board.
 This is messy and confusing.
 You will now add code to reposition the marker in the center of the square it was dropped in.

--[ ] Inside the class definition for the `Marker` class, define a method called `playInSquare` that accepts `row` and `col` as arguments and changes the values of `this.x` and `this.y` so that the marker is horizontally and vertically centered in the square where it was dropped.
+- [ ] Inside the class definition for the `Marker` class, define a method called `playInSquare` that accepts `row` and `col` as arguments and changes the values of `this.x` and `this.y` so that the marker is horizontally and vertically centered in the square where it was dropped.
 You must devise an expression to compute the correct x and coordinates.
-Please use the `this.game.x`, `this.game.y` and `this.game.squareSize` properties again instead of their numeric values.
+Please use the `this.game.x`, `this.game.y` and `this.game.size` properties again instead of their numeric values.
--[ ] At the end of the `handleMouseLeftButtonUp` method of the `PrincessMarker` class, add a call to `this.playInSquare(row, col)`.
+- [ ] At the end of the `handleMouseLeftButtonUp` method of the `PrincessMarker` class, add a call to `this.playInSquare(row, col)`.

 We would like to follow this with a call to `theBoard` object's `takeTurns()` method.
 Remember that `theBoard` is an instance (which is created at run-time) of the `TicTacToe` class.
 How can we refer to an instance that doesn't yet exist?
 If you need a reminder about how you might do this, review the [Passing by Reference](###Passing by reference) section.

--[ ] At the end of the `handleMouseLeftButtonUp` method of the `PrincessMarker` class, add a call to the `takeTurns()` method of the game object that is passed to the `PrincessMarker`'s constructor.
+- [ ] At the end of the `handleMouseLeftButtonUp` method of the `PrincessMarker` class, add a call to the `takeTurns()` method of the game object that is passed to the `PrincessMarker`'s constructor.

 Test and correct your game until it shows the desired behavior.